Zelfior/AtillaBlender/README.md

     - a mesh representing the platforms, name should end with platform

     - for each of the [doors, windows, lines, nogos, ...], a collection containing a serie of object of the same type, whose name ends with the object type (ex. doors)

+## Known Issues

+**.cs2.parsed** file parsing/writing known issues:

+- Collision3D has a parent index that was not retro-engineered, can lead to improper behavior.
+- SoftCollision also has an undefined number
+- FileRef also has an undefined number
+- EFLine has an parent index that was not retro-engineered, can lead to improper behavior.
+- Both CS2 file and Destruct level can host data that were not retro-engineered.